Goof: When Chandler runs into the wall it is clearly made of cardboard, shown by the way he almost knocks it over.

-Joey: Nice try.
-See the Netherlands is this make-believe place where Peter Pan and Tinker Bell come from.
+Joey: (to Margha) See, the Netherlands is this make-believe place where Peter Pan and Tinker Bell come from.

 Peter Pan is a book written by British novelist and playwright J. M. Barrie.
 It has been adapted into numerous plays and movies including Walt Disney's Peter Pan.
 Peter Pan, Tinkerbell, and the Lost Boys live in a make-believe land called Neverland.